mosco/crossing-probability/README.md

 Feel free to ask any questions: moscovich@gmail.com

-If you would like to wrap this code for use as an R package, Python module, etc. That would be wonderful and I'd be happy to help.
+Would you like to wrap this code for use in R, Python, Matlab or any other language?
+That would be wonderful and I'd be happy to help.

 Amit Moscovich Eiger.